rocult/script-template/tools/TOOLS_PESDE.md

 pesde add wally#evaera/promise
 ```

-After installing all of your dependencies, make sure to run `pesde install`!
+After installing all of your dependencies, make sure to run `pesde install` and `pesde run sourcemap_generator` to get types working!

 ## Updating Dependencies